 A brighter futureCreate a better learning environment with LED lighting

-The future is shaped by choices we make today.
+We are shaping the future with the choices we make today.
 This is especially true in our schools.
-By upgrading the lighting to high-quality LED luminaires, you'll help provide students and teachers with an environment where it's easier to learn, and easier to thrive.
+By upgrading to quality LED school lighting, you'll help provide students and teachers with an environment where it's easier to learn, and easier to thrive.

 Why is quality lighting in schools so important?

-The light in our environment affects our energy level, mood, circadian rhythm and health.
-The right amount of good light makes it easier for students and teachers to get the most out of each day.
+The light in our environment affects our energy level, mood, circadian rhythm, and health.
+The right amount of functional light makes it easier for students and teachers to get the most out of each day.

 Energized students that feel a sense of mastery are happier.
 The same applies to teachers and staff, and this contributes to a better learning environment and a better relationship between students and teachers.